Milillo-lab/.github/profile/README.md

 ## 🌎 About METAL
 The Milillo’s Earth Technology and Analytics Lab (METAL) is a research group at the University of Houston, Texas, advancing the understanding of Earth's dynamic systems through remote sensing, geospatial analytics, and machine learning.

-Led by Prof. Pietro Milillo, METAL develops and applies innovative techniques leveraging:

-Synthetic Aperture Radar (SAR)
+Led by Prof. Pietro Milillo, METAL develops and applies innovative techniques leveraging: Synthetic Aperture Radar (SAR), Optical Imagery, LiDAR, Topographic Data, to address critical challenges in:
-Optical Imagery
-LiDAR
-Topographic Data

-to address critical challenges in:

 🌪 Environmental Monitoring
 🌍 Natural Hazard Assessment